0xDarioSanchez/Lance/README.md

 - **User Auth**: Freighter wallet for Stellar account management and transaction signing.

 ### Flow
-1. Users connects Freighter wallet and access a matching platform for pacting the services to be done. via Soroban contract.
+1. Users connects their Stellar wallet and access a matching platform for pacting the services to be done.
 2. Freelancer stablish services conditions and the corresponding employer accept or reget it.
-3. The contract implement Blend to generate yield with the unused funds.
+3. The contract implement Blend to generate yield with the locked funds.
 3. When employers approves, the contract release the funds for the corresponding milestone.
-4. Payments settle instantly on Stellar, viewable on Stellar Explorer.
+4. Payments settle instantly and are transparently viewable on Stellar Explorer.
+5. In case of disagreement users can request for a decentralized intermediation, based on game's theory and the Neural Quorum Governance system, assuring high incentives.

 ## Stellar Components Used
 - **Stellar SDK**: Integrates frontend with Stellar for account management, payments, and contract calls.